-A few years ago I can say that I had not a single clue of what I was going to do with my life.
-I had read countless articles to try and spark a flame and get the creative juices flowing, but it never worked.
-Then after high school I went to community college, still not knowing what life had in store for me.
-I took a blind leap into my studies, first I started with a liberal arts major hoping to find that spark in one of my classes.
-I did find something that interested me, my introduction to personal psychology.
+A few years ago, I could say that I had not a single clue what I was going to do with my life.
+I had read countless articles to try and spark a flame and get the creative juices flowing, but that never worked.
+Then after high school, I went to community college, still not knowing what life had in store for me.
+I took a blind leap into my studies.
+First, I started with a Liberal Arts major, hoping to find that spark in one of my classes.
+I did find something that interested me: my introduction to personal psychology.
 I decided to switch majors later that week.
-I loved this new road I had taken myself down, but after a while I started to doubt myself, there was something, a thought in the back of my head.
-Is there something else, how can I switch again?
-I asked myself, could it be my love for food?
-No, I couldn’t be, I would never want to do what I love doing every day for the rest of my life.
-That would just take the fun out of it, wouldn’t it?
+I loved this new road I had taken myself down, but after a while, I started to doubt myself.
+There was something, a thought in the back of my head.
+“Is there something else?
+How can I switch again?”
+I asked myself, “Could it be my love for food?
+No, I couldn’t be.
+I would never want to do what I love doing every day for the rest of my life.
+That would just take the fun out of it, wouldn’t it?”

-A short time later I was talking to a career counselor.
-Everything kept leading us back to food, and my love for others.
-I knew then and there that I was meant to cook which led me to my next leap.
-I scheduled a meeting at the Walnut Hill College…I was so nervous.
-When I got there and began my tour, nerves began to settle, and my interests heightened.
+A short time later, I was talking to a career counselor.
+Everything kept leading us back to food and my love for others.
+I knew then and there that I was meant to cook, which led me to my next leap.
+I scheduled a meeting at Walnut Hill College…I was so nervous.
+When I got there and began my tour, my nerves began to settle and my interest heightened.
 We walked into a kitchen and they were cooking seafood that day in class.
-The chef welcomed us in during their class tasting as they had just finished and we’re going to talk about their dishes together, as well as try each other’s.
-Chef invited me to join the process €¦I was so intrigued.
-I felt as though I were in a fog, thinking €œwhy had I not come sooner €.
-I am grateful to have met Chef McLean in that room.
+The chef welcomed us in during their tasting, as they had just finished cooking and were going to talk about their dishes and try each other’s food.
+When the chef invited me to join the process, I was so intrigued.
+I felt as though I were in a fog, thinking, “Why had I not come sooner?”
+I am grateful to have met Chef McLean in that kitchen.